esemplastic/unis/README.md

 ## Contributing

+I'd love to see contributions!

-If you are interested in contributing to the UNIS project, please make a [PR](https://github.com/esemplastic/unis/pulls).
+If you are interested in contributing to the UNIS project, please read the [SPECS.md](SPECS.md) and make a [PR](https://github.com/esemplastic/unis/pulls).

 ## People